CS3398-Enceladus-Geysers/CS3398-Enceladus-Geysers/README.md

 End of Sprint 3 (FINAL SPRINT)

 Maria Jaramillo - I worked mainly on Main.java.
 I created the tile, main menu, and settings.
 Also worked on the transition between these scenes.
 The main thing I was able to accomplish from Sprint 2 into Sprint 3 was being able to have workable buttons and transitions for the title and main menu.
 Next step is to hopefully keep working on the game and improve it.
 Jazmine Castillo - I worked on the level 2 background, terrain, obstacle, items and enemy assets.
 I also worked on Main.java to display the character options.
+Next step would be to begin creating the assets for level 3 and to add the ability for the user to actually choose their character.